Play and LEGO® Serious Play® method

 • We combine LSP® materials and methodology with social science research to design our events

-First, Play is the way.
+First, Play is the Way.
 Play happens outside our normal routine and rules.
 It’s voluntary, with a timeless quality—people are caught up in the activity, the “flow” of psychological engagement described by Mihaly Csikszentmihalyi—and related to that, people are less conscious of themselves during the activity: it’s a short-cut to connecting with others.
 Play has rules, whether written or unwritten, explicit or implicit, with the possibility of improvisation and risk-taking, and always a concern for fairness: it’s not fun if it’s not fair.
 It seems purposeless, but it serves an important purpose: freeing our minds and connecting us to others.
+Moreover, play—this kind of play—allows for autonomy, connection, and competency, the 3 basic needs identified by Edward Deci and Richard Ryan for self-determination.

 Second, the LEGO® Serious Play® method is a special kind of play.
 The LSP® method uses play, the hand-brain connection, the power of metaphor, and object-mediated communication to bring to light insights people didn’t know they had, allowing sharing and working together on projects.
 It also has protocols about building and sharing, and these ensure autonomy, agency, and psychological safety/privacy.
 It’s a flexible method—at one end of the spectrum, it can be used to solve a specific problem with a specific group of people in a specified amount of time, and at the other end, it can be a come-and-go building event with whoever shows up.
-Powered by Play does come-and-go community builds, and two-hour workshops for small groups focused on Adulting for All (college, career, retirement, money management).
+I have some already-designed events, listed on my landing page, and I can design an event just for you and your group.

 If you want to know more about play, check out: